 Investing is the same.
 You want to invest in a variety of different companies and assets.
 When you invest in stocks and bonds, you lessen your risk and still are able to earn a decent return.

 This is because most times when the market goes down, not everything drops.
 Only certain sectors or areas of the market drop on any given day.
 So by having your money invested in various sectors, you hedge your losses.

 Your investment in one sector might have lost money while the money you have in another sector made money.
-When combined, you didn’t lose as much had you only invested in the one sector.
+When combined, you didn’t lose as much had you only invested in one sector.